|

 Producing a burn-down chart does not make an organization "agile" nor does it mean management is "in control".
 Burn-down charts do not address management of progress in all aspects of software development.

 Being Agile takes a change in mindset about responding to change through constant communication and adjustment rather than pre-planned expository and adversarial contracts.
-An organization does not really "get" Agile a "Scrum Master" or supervisor writes up performance reviews on programmers based on burn-down charts or whether detailed specs were developed according to management expectations.
+An organization does not really "get" Agile if a "Scrum Master" or supervisor writes up performance reviews on programmers based on burn-down charts or whether detailed specs were developed according to management expectations.

 Succeeding with Agile by Mike Cohns